 Before starting, I would like to say, 2,400 TBW is a crazy number.
 Only a company like Samsung can offer this sort of number to its users.
 By the way, you might have seen that the Samsung 860 Evo is providing you with a better TBW and hence a better endurance as compared to the MX500.

 NAND, Cache, and Controller

 Price is another major thing that may change your final decision.
 The prices of these products keep changing.
-So, I would suggest you checking the live prices before you make a decision.
-But, generally, the price of Samsung 860 Evo is higher than the MX500.
+So, I would suggest you check the live prices before you make a decision.
+But, generally, the price of the Samsung 860 Evo is higher than the MX500.

 My Final Suggestion: Samsung 860 Evo vs Crucial MX500

 Samsung is surely a big brand in the electronics field.
 But, crucial is also a big player if we talk especially about the SSD industry.
 So, in my opinion, choosing any of these SSDs is a good decision.